PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 Your task is to detect the cones in the cloud and estimate their center points.
 The LiDAR data was simulated and recorded from the [Formula Student Driverless Simulator](https://fs-driverless.github.io/Formula-Student-Driverless-Simulator/v2.2.0/).

 1. Open `src/ex2.cpp` file from the cloned package.
-2. Complete `filter` function to downsample the point cloud with voxel filter.
+2. Complete the `filter` function to downsample the point cloud with a voxel filter.
 Use [`pcl::VoxelGrid`](https://pointclouds.org/documentation/classpcl_1_1_voxel_grid.html) class.
-The leaf size can be set with `.setLeafSize` method.
+The leaf size can be set with the `.setLeafSize` method.
 Observe how different leaf size values affect the output cloud.
-3. Complete `remove_ground` function to remove ground from the point cloud, to be able to segment the cones in the next steps.
-You could just limit the value of points in `Z` axis, but to get familiar with PCL, fit the plane to the point cloud with [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) algorithm using [pcl::SACSegmentation](https://pointclouds.org/documentation/classpcl_1_1_s_a_c_segmentation.html) and extract "inlier points" from the original cloud with [pcl::ExtractIndices](https://pointclouds.org/documentation/classpcl_1_1_extract_indices_3_01pcl_1_1_p_c_l_point_cloud2_01_4.html).
+3. Complete the `remove_ground` function to remove the ground from the point cloud, to be able to segment the cones in the next steps.
+Since it is the data from simulation with perfectly flat ground, you could just limit the value of points in the `Z` axis, but to get familiar with PCL, fit the plane to the point cloud with [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) algorithm using [pcl::SACSegmentation](https://pointclouds.org/documentation/classpcl_1_1_s_a_c_segmentation.html) and extract "inlier points" from the original cloud with [pcl::ExtractIndices](https://pointclouds.org/documentation/classpcl_1_1_extract_indices_3_01pcl_1_1_p_c_l_point_cloud2_01_4.html).
-4. Complete `get_cluster_indices` function.
-Use euclidan clustering ([pcl::EuclideanClusterExtraction](https://pointclouds.org/documentation/classpcl_1_1_euclidean_cluster_extraction.html)) to get cones clusters.
-Make the function return the vector of cluster indices.
+4. Complete the `get_cluster_indices` function.
+Use euclidean clustering ([pcl::EuclideanClusterExtraction](https://pointclouds.org/documentation/classpcl_1_1_euclidean_cluster_extraction.html)) to get cones clusters.
 5. Complete `get_cones_centers_cloud` by calculating the average position of points in each cone cluster.
 You can calculate the average of each dimension manually or use [pcl::CentroidPoint](http://pointclouds.org/documentation/classpcl_1_1_centroid_point.html).
 Append the calculated average points to the `output_cones_cloud`.
 Keep in mind that `output_cluster_indices` is a vector of `pcl::PointIndices`.
 Single `pcl::PointIndices` has point indices from a single cluster (`pcl::PointIndices.indices` - another vector).
 6. To check the results run the roslaunch and playback the data from `fsds_lidar.bag`: